bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 We can confirm that the "exited" validators from the chart above is composed exclusively of validators who have triggered a voluntary exit, rather than inactivity leak causing their balances to fall below 16 ETH, because the lowest effective balance of any validator in this group is 30 ETH, as calculated below.

 Looking more widely at the effective balances of the validators, we find that among validators who have activated but not been slashed, the minimum effective balance is also 30 ETH, while the maximum effective balance is the protocol-imposed limit of 32 ETH.
 Meanwhile a small number of validators have been quite severely slashed.
+This can be seen in the distributions of effective balances for both slashed and non-slashed validators plotted below.

 Given the very limited variation in effective balance amongst active validators in this dataset, we will weight validators equally in the remaining analysis.
 This will simplify the analysis at the cost of slight errors in calculations of participation rates.